“And it grew both day and night,

 “But…”

-“Stop it, kid!
 I’ve done it like thousand time!”
 Mike said.
-Then grabbed his leg and jumped away.
+Then grabbed his leg and jumped

 What the…!

-Mike had fixed his backpack and had stripped off the seal.
-He had patted his shoulder and had smiled promptly.
+his backpack and had stripped off the seal.
+He had patted his shoulder and had

 “Ready, mate?”